 When one thinks about the psychological landscape of contemporary America, stories of PTSD and disturbing behavior abound.
 Furthermore, through the mass media, the people of the United States are continuously inundated images of violence, sickness, and despair.
 Looking at these notions with a critical eye, there is an underlying string of connectivity between mental illness and its subsequent manifestations in violent acts.

 The catchphrase “mental illness” is an umbrella term that denotes an array of psychological afflictions including: anxiety, depression, schizophrenia, bipolar disorder, PTSD, and ADD.
 Moreover, studies show that “over 43 million Americans suffer from some form of mental illness, amounting to over 18% of US adults.”.
-While the United States stands out, on a global scale, as a society saturated with psychological disorders, studies show mental illness as the “third leading cause of illness” on a global scale.
+While the United States stands out as a society saturated with psychological disorders, studies show mental illness as the “third leading cause of illness” globally.

 Case Studies: PTSD